Married: 1815 Margaret "Peggy" Thomas Phillips 9/30/1799

 The 1880 book "History of Davidson County" relates: "In 1804 he (William Williams) came to Nashville with the

-road.
+the Gallatin road.
 The following year he moved to the farm, bringing with him his father and mother and brothers.
-His father, then
+His

 I don't know how many acres the Williams owned along Gallatin Pike, but when Elisha

-Frederick Williams grandson, Maplewood was 1,000 acres.
-John Maxey Williams above, who was Josiah's son, says that Maplewood
+Josiah Frederick Williams grandson, Maplewood was 1,000 acres.
+John Maxey Williams above, who was Josiah's son, says

 location of Dr. William Williams home.